 And that’s why treatments like PRP continue to focus on issues like “arthritis."
 Even if PRP injections show some limited short-term benefit, they are still focused on "damage" that is of highly questionable importance.

-As you can see, the research on PRP injections isn’t great.
+As you can see, the research on PRP injections for pain isn’t great.
 There are very few high quality studies demonstrating any positive benefit from PRP injections for soft-tissue issues.

 There are no high quality studies that show long term positive benefit from PRP injections.
 And the studies that show some short-term benefit for things like knee arthritis are based on a set of beliefs that do not hold up under closer scrutiny.